lcov29/knowledgeBase/OperatingSystem/Linux/administration/system_administration_commands.md

 mkswap <block_device | file>            # create a swap area
-swapon -a                               # activate all swap partitions in /etc/fstab swapon -s                               # print summary of swap area usage
+swapon -a                               # activate all swap partitions in /etc/fstab swapon -s                               # print summary of swap area usage swapoff -a                              # deactivate all swap partitions in /etc/fstab
 ```

 <br>